 I bought the Men's Lowa Renegade II GTX Lo Hiking Shoe's about three months back and I have been very pleased with them.
 They are comfortable and very sturdy.
 They've kept my feet dry and comfortable so far this winter and I expect them to last a long time.

 I was initially interested in these shoes as the Lowa Renegade GTX Hiking Boots, shown above, have been a top performer with many happy customers for some time now so I wanted to see if the same level of quality would pass into the hiking shoes.
 I can confirm that to be the case.

-They retail at $210.00 so definitely in the higher range for a pair of hiking shoes so quality would be expected for sure.
+They retail at the high end of the scale so definitely in the higher range for a pair of hiking shoes so quality would be expected for sure.